Frequently Asked Questions

 I’d really like to start branching out internationally more, making trips to Norway and The Alps.
 I’d love to go to the US, visiting Yosemite, Zion, and the other great National Parks.
-That said the UK really has a lot more to offer than most people believe: I’d really like to spend more time in the Highlands of Scotland, perhaps doing the NC500 at some point, or even venturing to the Outer Hebrides.
+That said the UK really has a lot more to offer than most people believe: I’d really like to spend more time in the Highlands of Scotland, and get to the Outer Hebrides.

 Can we go out shooting/walking together?

 Yes, I’d love to.
 I’ve met a lot of fantastic people through photography and have had some really great times getting to know people round a camp fire or climbing a mountain.
 If you’d like to go on a trip or meet for an afternoon’s shooting hit me up on the contact page.